tmcw/gedcom/README.md

 ### Installation

-The `parse-gedcom` package can be added as a dependency to use in your code, or if you'd like to just use the CLI, install it globallly:
+The `gedcom` package can be added as a dependency to use in your code, or if you'd like to just use the CLI, install it globallly:

 ```
-npm install -g parse-gedcom
+npm install -g gedcom
 ```

 ### CLI